 General admission to The Broad is free.
-Advance free general admission tickets for today and through the end of July are fully booked, but onsite standby lines are available at the museum every day except Mondays, when the museum is closed.
-Read more about the onsite standby lines below.
+Advance free general admission tickets for today and through the end of August are fully booked, but an onsite standby line is available at the museum every day except Mondays, when the museum is closed.

 There are two ways to access the museum: